hiddify/old.hiddify.com/src/pages/privacy-policy.md

 ## Summary:
 We do not gather any information from you.
 This app need a private server from you and we do not provide any server.

-Crash Data is transmitted via Crashlytics and Google Firebase without any sensitive data.
+Crash Data is transmitted via Sentry (for HiddifyNext) or Crashlytics (for HiddifyNG) and Google Firebase without any sensitive data.